KhronosGroup/glTF/specification/2.0/appendix/performance-metrics/README.md

 This represents the number of primitives for each scene
 Each primitive references a material with 0 or more texture sources, has attributes and accessors.

-[textures]
+[channels]
-This value represents the texture sources that are used by a scene.
+This value represents the texture source channels that are used by a scene.
 This is the max value from the most 'complex' primitive that will be referenced by a Node in the scene.
-The goal of this metric is to provide a worst case texture usage cost for rendering a pixel.
+The goal of this metric is to provide a worst case texture usage and processing cost for rendering a pixel.

-`textures`
+**Note**
+This value can not be used to know if texture channels are tightly packed according to uniform Sampler usage,
+just the shader texel lookup and processing needed to calculate a pixel on screen.

+`channels`
 1 BASECOLOR
 2 METALLICROUGHNESS
 3 NORMAL
 4 OCCLUSION
 5 EMISSIVE
 6 SPECULARGLOSS
-7 DIFFUSE
-8 CLEARCOAT

 [materials]
 This value represents the materials used by a scene.